How do I choose the right mutual fund for my investment goals?

 A mutual fund is a type of investment where money from many people is collected and invested in different assets like stocks, bonds, or gold by professional fund managers.
 It’s a great option for people who want to invest but may not have the time or ...

-• What is the role of a mutual fund distributor?
+• What are the risks involved in mutual fund investments?